BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

-**Rewards of Escape** — Any models that successfully escapes the board via the northern board edge will gain an additional 1 Experience Point.
+* **Rewards of Escape**

+Any models that successfully escapes the board via the northern board edge will gain an additional 1 Experience Point.

 ![](../media/scenarios/battle_companies/hold_the_line.jpg)

 ---

 ## STAND YOUR GROUND

-*One company has found themselves atop a hill, a highly advantageous position if they can keep it.
-Yet enemy forces desire it, not only to deny it to their foes but to seize its strategic value for themselves.*

 **STARTING POSITIONS**